Portions: 6 portions Calories: 119kcal |

 - 2 dozen fresh strawberries, washed

-- ½ cup of sugar
+- ½ cup sugar

-- 2 tablespoon of lime or lemon juice
+- 2 tablespoon lime, or lemon juice

-- Seeds from 1 vanilla pod or 1 tablespoon of vanilla extract
+- Seeds from 1 vanilla pod, or 1 tablespoon of vanilla extract

-- 1 pint [2.5 cups, 0.6 liter] of natural, unsweetened Greek yogurt
+- 1 pint natural unsweetened Greek yogurt, [2.5 cups, 0.6 liter]

 Preparation

-Place in a large bowl.
+Remove the stems from the strawberries. dice.Place in a large bowl.
 Mix in the lemon juice, and sugar.
 Let it rest for 10 minutes on the counter.

 Using a fork or potato masher, mash the strawberries to make a strawberry puree.
-Add the seeds from the vanilla pod or the extract.
+Add the seeds from the vanilla pod or the extract.Mix the strawberry jam with the yogurt making a swirl (if you use flavored yogurt), or just mixing them completely.

-Pour the yogurt and strawberry mixture into molds with a spoon, shake a bit for the bubbles to rise and for the mixture to settle.
+Pour the yogurt and strawberry mixture into molds with a spoon, shake a bit for the bubbles to rise and for the mixture to settle.Take to the freezer and leave until they freeze hard.

-I used plain yogurt for this recipe, but you can try with a fruit-flavored yogurt to make a combination.
+You can cut bamboo skewers or chopsticks in half instead of popsicle sticks. - Picking yogurt: I used plain yogurt for this recipe, but you can try with a fruit-flavored yogurt to make a combination.
 Some good ones are peaches, blueberries, raspberries, banana, or any kind of berry.
 In that case, halve the amount of sugar used, because there will be some already in the yogurt.

-If you don't care for the texture and have bits of fruit in the popsicles, you can blend it in the food processor instead of mashing them to make them.
+- Blending: If you don't care for the texture and have bits of fruit in the popsicles, you can blend it in the food processor instead of mashing them to make them.

-To make sugar-free popsicles, you can use your preferred sweetener.
+- Sugar free: To make sugar-free popsicles, you can use your preferred sweetener.
 Some options are agave, maple syrup, or even honey.
 Be mindful that will alter the flavor of the popsicles.

 If you have an ice cream maker, you can make this into ice cream instead of popsicles.
 In that case, make some extra strawberry puree to top the ice cream scoops.